-Hi guys.
+Hi.
 Making skin creams at home is very fun and creative.
 But how to start?
 What are the ingredients that cannot be missing for the formulation of skin cream?
 In this post I answer these questions, listing the main ingredients that (according to me) you must have.
 As I wrote in my previous post “Skin cream formulation“, cream is an emulsion composed of two phases, one aqueous and one oily held together by an emulsifier.
 To this cream are often added further substances called actives with some particular functions (anti-aging, antioxidants, etc..).
-Let’s dive into the skin cream formulation by knowing more about the ingredients, classified into 3 groups called phases A, B, and C.
+Let’s dive into the skin cream formulation by knowing more about the ingredients, classified into 3 groups called phases A, B, and C..

 Disclosure: Some of the links in this post are affiliate links.
 By clicking through them and making a purchase, I may receive a small commission WITHOUT any additional cost to you.